contactsamie/AskSync/README.md

 NOTE 2: An AskSync to a remote actor may not work unless you provide your existing actorsystem with remoting enabled.
 For more info in configuring/enabling remoting see  http://getakka.net/docs/Remoting#using-remoting  For more information about the traditional Ask see http://getakka.net/docs/Working%20with%20actors#ask-send-and-receive-future

-CAUTION: This method is not thread safe!
+CAUTION: This method is not thread safe and slower than using the reagular await Ask()!

 For issues , https://github.com/contactsamie/AskSync/issues